lesterlo/Vivado-Template/README.md

     c. output Path should be `SourceData/Script/`

-3. After clone / update the modification, run the rebuild script on the GUI console.
+3. After clone / update the modification,
+    1. Make sure you navigated to `vivado_gen/` before open the `.xpr` file.
+Otherwise the vivado dynamic file will be generated on your root of repo directory

+    ```
+    cd vivado_gen/
+    vivado project_name.xpr
+    ```

+    2. This step seems not necessary to execute on GUI since the `.xpr` file already have the most updated config.
     ```
     source <path_to_your_script>.tcl
     ```